janwilmake/universal-mcp-oauth/parallel-oauth-provider/README.md

 See [demo](demo.ts) in combination with [index.html](index.html)

 The user just needs to get their API key from the Parallel dashboard and enter it once - it'll be remembered in localStorage for future use.

-# TODO

-- Ensure kv doesn't create eventual consistency problems.
-If so, switch to DO.
-- It may be easier to host this at `mcp-oauth.parallel.ai` and use in conjunction with `simplerauth-client`.
-This way, it's just a matter of switching the oauthHost to `mcp-oauth.parallel.ai`.
-- Get it to work with mcp.agent-friendly.com (now having problem with cache)
-- Get it to work with `npx @modelcontextprotocol/inspector`